-You will need to report to the reception desk in the main x-ray department, which is adjacent to the Emergency Department.
-From there you will be directed to the Nuclear Medicine Department.
+You will need to report to the reception desk in the main x-ray department, which is near to the Emergency Department.
+From there you will be directed to the Nuclear Medicine department.

-Part 1:
+You will be given an injection into your arm and then you will need to wait 15 to 20 minutes before your scan.

-- You will be given a small injection in to a vein in your arm, after which you will be free to leave the department. - You will be asked to return approximately four hours later for the scan. - You will be required to lie on the imaging couch while the scan takes place.
+You will be required to lie on the imaging couch while the scan takes place.

 The gamma camera will be close to you, without touching, but you will never be totally enclosed.
-Please allow about an hour for the scan.